taikoxyz/taiko-mono/packages/protocol/docs/analysis/kaveyjoe-Analysis.md

 - The block consists of a transaction list (txList) and metadata.
 The txList of an L2 block will eventually (when EIP-4844 is live) be part of a blob in the L1 Consensus Layer (CL).
 - txList is not directly accessible to L1 contracts.
 Therefore, a ZKP shall prove that the chosen txList is a slice of the given blob data.
-- Block validity criteria that all blocks need to respect: K_maxBobSize, K_BlockMaxTxs, K_BlockMaxGasLimit and config.anchorTxGasLimit
+- Block validity criteria that all blocks need to respect: K_maxBlockSize, K_BlockMaxTxs, K_BlockMaxGasLimit and config.anchorTxGasLimit
 - Once the block is proposed, the Taiko client checks if the block is decoded into a list of transactions
 - Taiko client validates each enclosed transaction and generates a tracelog for each transaction for the prover to use as witness data.
 If a tx is invalid, it will be dropped.
 - The first transaction in the Taiko L2 block is always an anchoring transaction, which verifies the 256 hashes of the latest blocks, the L2 chain ID and the EIP-1559 base fee